acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE2 - Automate the build using a Launch Template.md

 Select the `Wordpress-LT` instance
 copy the `IPv4 Public IP` into your clipboard
 Open that IP in a new tab
-You should see the wordpress welcome page
+You should see the WordPress welcome page

 ## Perform Initial COnfiguration and make a post